TOTAL BONUSES:

 For the time being, the United Kingdom is focused more on promoting responsible gaming, than altering tax laws.
 The current tax laws seem to work fine, and most operators are content with it.

-However, work is afoot with the UK Gambling Commission to ensure that operators provide safe, safe and secure, responsible gaming policies.
+However, work is afoot with the UK Gambling Commission to ensure that operators provide safe and secure, responsible gaming policies.
 This is an ongoing process.

 The final word on betting tax in the UK